"Suburbanization (The Doughnut Effect)" by Haruki Murakami

 Because A) I have a feeling no one cares about my thoughts on The Great Gatsby and therefore I don't have the energy to write anything about it, and B) I've been dying to put a translation up here for a long time but the one I'm working on is kind of a beast, I present to you some new (and old) Haruki Murakami translations.

 In Yoru No Kumozaru, Murakami's nifty little flash fiction collection, Murakami has two stories based (sort of) around donuts.
-The first story about donuts (sort of) is one that I translated and put up many moons ago, back in the good ol' days of the now thoroughly defunct Kumozaru Project.
+The first story about donuts (sort of) is one that I translated and put up many moons ago, back in the good ol' days of thenow thoroughly defunct Kumozaru Project.
 I went on vacation with my family this past weekend, and what better way to relax than a nice, quick little translation work for fun.
 Besides the relationship between the word "donut," I like the little call back to Sophia University.
 And without further introduction...:

 "Suburbanization (The Doughnut Effect)"

-I'd been dating my fiance for three years, but it was when she suburbanized that our relationship went sour ---- how the hell can anyone get along with a lover who leaves the city for the suburbs? ---- and I was getting wasted in bars almost every night, washed out and losing weight like Humphrey Bogart in
+I'd been dating my fiance for three years, but it was when she suburbanized that our relationship went sour ---- how the hell can anyone get along with a lover who leaves the city for the suburbs? ---- and I was getting wasted in bars almost every night, washed out and losing weight like Humphrey Bogart in The Treasure of the Sierra Madre.

 "Brother, I'm begging you, you've got to get over her.
 As it stands now, your body is broken," my little sister urged me.
 "I know how you're feeling, but those who suburbanize can't be un-suburbanized.
 You've got to end it!
 Don't you think so?"